Skip to main content

 • What will we do if the treatment doesn't work or if the leukemia comes back?

-Be sure to write down any questions you have that are not on this list.
-For instance, you might want information about how you'll feel so that you can plan your work schedule.
-Or you may want to ask about qualifying for clinical trials.
+Be sure to write down any questions you have that aren’t on this list.
+For instance, you might want to ask about how you'll feel so that you can plan your work or activity schedule.
+Or you may want to ask about clinical trials that might be right for you.

 American Cancer Society Emails